Table of Contents

-The Women Veteran Entrepreneurship Training Program (WVETP) offers training to female veterans, servicemembers, and female spouses of servicemembers/veterans as they begin to grow a business.
-SVA helps fund these programs through grantees from the Institute for Veterans and Military Families (IVMF)’s Veteran Women Igniting the Spirit of Entrepreneurship and the Lift Fund.
+The Women Veteran Entrepreneurship Training Program offers training to female military veterans, service members and military spouses as they begin to grow businesses.
+SBA helps fund these programs through grants from the Institute for Veterans and Military Families’s Veteran Women Igniting the Spirit of Entrepreneurship and the LiftFund.
 Both of these organizations understand that female business owners face a specific set of challenges.

-StreetShares – Small Business Loans for Veterans
+Loans for Veterans from StreetShares

-Small Business Loans for Military Spouses
+Loans for Military Spouses

 In addition to these community-specific programs, SBA and OVBD also have curated specific training programs for groups within the broader military community.